-For the purpose of proving that the predicted destruction of the kingdom is just and inevitable, the prophet now shows, in chapters 12 to 14 that first that Israel has not kept the ways of its father Jacob, but has fallen into the ungodly practice of Canaan (Hosea 12:1-14), secondly, that in spite of all the manifestations of love, and all the chastisements received from its God, it has continued its apostasy and idolatry, and therefore perfectly deserves the threatened judgment.

-This is where the Lesson for this week concludes but if one were to continue through Hosea it would have shown the compassion of God would not permit Israel to be utterly destroyed but will redeem it even from death and hell (Ch.
+Israel has not kept the ways of its father Jacob but has fallen into the ungodly practice of Canaan (Hosea 12:1-14) In spite of all the manifestations of love, and all the chastisements received from its God, it has continued its apostasy and idolatry, and therefore perfectly deserves the threatened judgment.
+Hosea shows the compassion of God which would not permit Israel to be utterly destroyed but will redeem it even from death and hell (Ch.
 13-14:1).
 To this there is added, lastly, in Hosea 14:2-9, a call to conversion, and a promise from God of the forgiveness and abundant blessing of those who turn to the Lord.
 This serves are both warning and encouragement to Christians today that if you are in the wrong with God, he will continue to be your Hope, and even if punishment ensues, it is meant as a means to bring about repentance.